araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 TQC's performance tends to be on par with SAC's, but it can outperform SAC in [harder environments]((https://araffin.github.io/slides/recent-advances-rl/#/9)) (at the cost of a slightly more expensive gradient step).
 TQC also has a parameter that controls the overestimation bias of the Q-value function (how many top quantiles to drop).

-While writting this blog (and doing experiments), TQC tended to be more easy to tune.
+While writing this blog (and doing experiments), TQC tended to be easier to tune.
-However, after finding good hyperparmaters for speed, SAC was faster and reach equivalent performance compared to TQC (except on the Disney robot env where TQC tend to work better).
+However, after finding good hyperparameters for speed, SAC was faster and reached equivalent performance compared to TQC (except on the Disney robot env where TQC tends to work better).

 <!-- and also tried to limit the overestimation of the $Q$-value by dropping more quantiles:
 ```python